splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 View traces for your service
 ===============================

 Select :guilabel:`Traces` to view traces for the environment and service you are viewing.
-The :guilabel:`Traces` tab includes charts for :guilabel:`Service requests` and errors and :guilabel:`Service latency`.
+The :guilabel:`Traces` tab includes charts for :guilabel:`Service requests and errors` and :guilabel:`Service latency`.
 Select within the charts to see example traces.

-Under the charts are lists of :guilabel:`Traces with errors` and ::guilabel:`Long traces`.
+Under the charts are lists of :guilabel:`Traces with errors` and :guilabel:`Long traces`.
 Select the trace ID link to open the trace in trace waterfall view.
 Select :guilabel:`View more in Trace Analyzer` to search additional traces.
 See :ref:`trace-analyzer` for more information about using Trace Analyzer to search traces.

 Go to the code profiling view for your service
 =====================================================